 Every since I was a little girl I have loved decorating and antiques.
 I would sneak away in college and go antique shopping!
 My mother use to drag me to antique stores as a young child and it suddenly just became a part of my life.
-I started with a few antique booths then opened a retail shop in my small hometown of Pawhuska Oklahoma.
-My mother owned a gift shop in Pawhuska for years.
-I did all of her buying at market, but antiques were always in my heart.
-I would purchase antiques and use the antiques for all of her displays.
+I use to rearrange the furniture in our home growing up all the time.

 My parents are gone, but each day I open up the door to my office I hear my father saying to me on the day I opened my business "be kind to everyone and treat everyone with care and respect".
 That is how to run a successful business.